artthoufeelingitnow/google_capstone_1/google_cap_1.md

 I noticed that the minimum ride length is below 0 (-7745) and the minimum ride distance is 0.
-Both values are impossible / does not make sense and we’ll be dropping those rows.Stated in the guide script provided to us is that, “*the data frame includes a few hundred entries when bikes were taken out of docks and checked for quality by Divvy*”, which could explain why some values were as such (below 0).
+Both values are impossible / does not make sense and we’ll be dropping those rows.
+Stated in the guide script provided to us is that, “*the data frame includes a few hundred entries when bikes were taken out of docks and checked for quality by Divvy*”, which could explain why some values were as such (below 0).